TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 In this project, we're **_building a DevSecOps Pipeline_**, with a focus on integrating Security into the the Software Development and Deployment lifecycle.

+Our goal here:- Intent is to **_automate and streamline Infrastructure Provisioning and Application Deployment._**
-Through **_Terraform_** for Infrastructure as Code, AWS for cloud services and **_Elastic Kubernetes Service_**, we aim to **_automate and streamline Infrastructure Provisioning and Application Deployment._** Utilising **_Jenkins and ArgoCD_** into our CI/CD processes ensures continuous integration and delivery --> rapid & reliable software releases.
+**_Terraform_** for Infrastructure-as-Code +  AWS for cloud services + **_Elastic Kubernetes Service_** we  Utilising **_Jenkins and ArgoCD_** into our CI/CD processes ensures continuous integration and delivery --> rapid & reliable software releases.
 SonarQube, OWASP guidelines and Trivy enable continuous security assessments.
 Incorporating **_Security tools like SonarQube, OWASP and Trivy_** directly into the pipeline allows for continuous Security Assessment.

 --